http://www.aliventures.com/8-writing-secrets/ A few years ago, I’d look at published writers and think that they were

 remember reading J.K.
 Rowling’s description of how she cut a whole

-, plus a bunch of associated scenes, from one of the Harry Potter
+character, plus a bunch of associated scenes, from one of the Harry Potter

 books.